LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 Write a program ``make_histogram.cs`` that includes and tests a function with heading::

     // Return a histogram array counting repetitions of values
     // start through end in array a.
 The count for value start+i
-	//  is in index i of the returned array.
-For example:
+    // is at index i of the returned array, starting at i == 0.
+    // For example:
-	//  Histogram(new int[]{2, 0, 3, 5, 3, 5}, 0, 5) returns
+    // Histogram(new int[]{2, 0, 3, 5, 3, 5}, 2, 5) counts how
+    // many times the numbers 2 through 5, inclusive, occur in
-	//  a new array containing {1, 0, 1, 2, 0, 2}.
+    // the original array, and returns a new array containing
+    // {1, 2, 0, 2}, that is, 1 2, 2 3's, 0 4's, and 2 5's.
+The
+    // count of 2's appears as the first (0th) element of the
+    // returned array, the count of 3's as the second, etc.
+    // Similarly, Histogram(new int[]{2, 0, 3, 5, 3, 5}, -1, 1)
+    // returns the new array {0, 1, 0},
+    // that is, 0 -1's, 1 0, and 0 1's.
 	public static int[] Histogram(int[] a, int start, int end)

 ..  later
     example `arraysFor <../examples/arraysForfiles.zip>`_, finish in class